Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 [ML-Agents Toolkit Overview](ML-Agents-Overview.md).

-Once your learning environment has been created and is ready for training, the next step is to initiate a training session.
+Once your learning environment has been created and is ready for training, the next step is to initiate a training run.
 Training in the ML-Agents Toolkit is powered by a dedicated Python package, `mlagents`.
 This package exposes a command `mlagents-learn` that is the single entry point for all training workflows (e.g. reinforcement leaning, imitation learning, curriculum learning).
 Its implementation can be found at